OpenTranslationBible/open-bible/en-GB/54.1 Timothy/md/1-timothy-05.md

 ## 1 Timothy 5:3

-Honour widows who are truly widows;
+Show respect to widows who are truly in need;

 ## 1 Timothy 5:4